barbarbar338/barbarbar338/README.md

 ![banner](https://barbarbar338.fly.dev/banner.png)

-Back-end developer with over 10 years experience.
-I might be able to help you about js, ts, go, c langs etc. - he/him
+Self-taught back-end developer with over 10 years experience.
+More interested in TypeScript, Go and Postgres.
+Addicted to Metroid games.

 I usually spend my time playing games, listening to songs, trying interesting things with new technologies.
+Might be able to help you about JS, TS, Go & Postgres.

 ## 🌍 Social Media